Coalition for Indigenous Rights and Environmental Justice in Bolivia (CIREJ)

 Indigenous Rights and Environmental Justice in Bolivia from International Ducks on Vimeo.

-SIREJ is a collection of UO students, Bolivian indigenous students and UO faculty working in collaboration with Bolivian indigenous communities, both in person and remotely, to support indigenous rights and environmental justice.
-The organization is connected to the GEO "Indigenous Rights and Environmental Justice in Bolivia" study-abroad program; SIREJ's founding members were participants of the 2019 trip.
-The idea for the organization was first pitched while we were still in Bolivia, sitting around the table in Paradise Cafe located in Urubichá, Guarayos.
-Inspired by the community interactions we’d had so far and awed that our experience was almost over, we knew we wanted to continue the collaboration we had participated in and to educate others about what we had learned.
-From the beginning, we agreed on core values of accountability to our indigenous partners and respect in our practices and communications; these morals are the heart of our organization and direct the ways in which we conduct our projects.
+"Indigenous Rights and Environmental Justice in Bolivia" .
+The program continued online during the pandemic years of 2020-2022 and successfully ran again in 2023.
+CIREJ's founding members participated in the 2019 program.
+The idea for the organization was first pitched while they were still in Bolivia, sitting around the table in Paradise Cafe located in Urubichá, Guarayos.
+Inspired by the community interactions they’d had so far and awed that their experience was almost over, they knew they wanted to continue the collaboration they had participated in and to educate others about what they had learned.
+From the beginning, they agreed on core values of accountability to indigenous partners and respect in our practices and communications; these morals are the heart of our organization and direct the ways in which we conduct our projects.

 Student Testimonials